sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 ### Modify Cloud Resources

-After provisioning the infrastructure, if further changes are required, add the variable and desired value to `terraform.tfvars` and run `terrafom apply` again.
+After provisioning the infrastructure, you might find that additional changes are required.
+Update `terraform.tfvars` with the desired modifications and run `terrafom apply` again.

 ### Tear Down Cloud Resources